BLOG |

 In this guide, we'll walk you through:

-Why Companies Are Closing Entities in Malaysia
+Why Companies Close Malaysian Entities

 There are several reasons Singapore-headquartered or regional companies might choose to shut down a Malaysian entity: